 the place of genealogical research, and is not precise enough to tell you which of your ancestors was Native American or which

 tribe they came from.
-However, these tests may be able to confirm your family history of Native American ancestry.
+However, these tests may be able to confirm your family history of having American Indian ancestors.
 There are

 many of these ancestry testing companies, but DNA Spectrum is one that we've heard to be particularly reliable.

 Native American Ancestor Identification: Send us a photograph and we'll put it up online and see if anyone can identify it for you!

 Here are a few good books on the subject of Native American genealogy:

 Students Guide to Native American Genealogy